 The Graceful Guru: Hindu Female Gurus in India and the United States.
 Oxford University Press, 2004.
 The first book to comparatively analyze Hindu-inspired female gurus.
 The Editor and contributors to the volume illuminate the history and present of a diversity of female gurus’ potently authoritative teachings and practices and their local and global significance, through the lens of academic gender theories.
 Editor and Contributor of Introduction (“Hindu Female Gurus in Historical and Philosophical Context” pp. 3-49) and Article on “Gurumayi: The Play of Shakti and Guru” (pp. 219-243).

 The Sensuous and the Sacred: Chola Bronzes from South India.
 Vidya Dehejia with essays by Richard H. Davis, R. Nagaswamy and Karen Pechilis Prentiss.
 American Federation of Arts and University of Washington Press, 2002.
 Contributor of Article “Joyous Encounters: Tamil Bhakti Poets and Images of the Divine” (pp. 65-79).
 Produced as a catalogue for the exhibition of the same name held at the Arthur M. Sackler Gallery of the Smithsonian Museum, Nov.
-10, 2002 – March 9, 2003; see the online exhibition.
+10, 2002 – March 9, 2003.

 The Embodiment of Bhakti.
 Oxford University Press, 1999.
 Author (Karen Pechilis Prentiss).
 Reframed the much-discussed religious path of bhakti in scholarship from its static definition of `devotion’ to a multidimensional characterization of it as `devotional participation’.
 Pechilis’s humanistic emphasis unlocked bhakti as a history of doing – interpretive thought, literary and musical composition, performance, community – and as an active locus of distinctive constructions of identity.